fedele7008/Documentations/git/HOW-TO-CONTRIBUTE.md

-# How to contribute to Github project
+# How to contribute to the GitHub project

 ## Contents